vincmazet/bip/_sources/digital-images/transformations.md

 ```

 Such a thresholding yields a binary image whose pixels have only two values.
-Several methods exist that compute automatically the threshold, such that {ref}`Otsu's method <C:segmentation>`.
+Several methods exist that compute automatically the threshold, such that [Otsu's method](segmentation:otsu).